-A ground breaking new study has confirmed the impact modern communications technology is having on the social lives of young Australians.
+LET’S CATCH UP: A ground-breaking new study has confirmed the impact modern communications technology is having on the social lives of young Australians.

 “Most of the plans don’t even end up happening.”

-The average millennial now spends 8 hours and 24 minutes per week texting or talking about potential social arrangements with friends.
+The average Australian adult now spends 8 hours and 24 minutes per week texting or talking about potential social arrangements with friends.

 That compares with an average of 7 hours and 51 minutes actually seeing them.